iluvatyr/docker-supertuxkart/README.md

 More detailed logs are written to /root/.config/supertuxkart/config-0.10/server_config.log, which are optionally mounted on the host for easy access as seen in the example docker-run command above.
 The can then easily be read with the editor of choice or via `cat /path_on_host/STK/logs/server_config.log`

+### Adding addon tracks

+Simply copy the addon tracks folder into into the addons/tracks/ that is mounted as seen in the docker run command.
+Those maps can for example be downloaded ingame and then copied into the addons/tracks folder.
+More info on [Install/Uninstall Addons](https://supertuxkart.net/Installing_Add-Ons)

 ### Accessing the network console

 If network-console is set to true in server_config.xml,you can access the interactive network console with the following command: